nhsconnect/Dose-Syntax-Implementation/pages/explore/dosage-to-product-logic.md

 ### Step 1 - Get child VMPs of the VTM

 A suitable SQL query to return child VMPs for a VTM, with optional Route or Form constraints would be as follows.
-This assumed INVALID and VMPs where no actual products are available has been excluded fron the database.
+This assumes INVALID concepts and VMPs where no actual products are available has been excluded from the database.

-`SELECT`

-`vmp.vmpid,`

-`vmp.name,`

-`vmp.udfs_dose_uomcd,`

-`vpi.strnt_dnmtr_uomcd,`

-`vmp.pres_statcd,`
+`SELECT vmp.vmpid, vmp.name, vmp.udfs_dose_uomcd, vpi.strnt_dnmtr_uomcd`

 `FROM vtm`